m3di/ai-resume/README.md

-# Pandoc Resume
+# PDF Resume Generator

-A clean, simple resume generation system that converts a LaTeX source file into multiple output formats (PDF, HTML, DOCX, RTF).
+A clean, simple resume generation system that converts a ConTeXt source file into a professional PDF resume.

 ## Getting Started